 “There is a lot of worry here.
 I would say what (Trump) is tweeting is disconcerting.
 It’s a fair reaction from the markets.
 I don’t think anyone thought we’d get to this level,” said Michael O’Rourke, chief market strategist at JonesTrading.

-The pan-European STOXX 600 index turned sharply lower after Trump’s tweets and last fell 0.68%, while MSCI’s gauge of stocks across the globe dropped 0.92%.
+The pan-European STOXX 600 index turned sharply lower after Trump’s tweets, dropping 1% in the last half hour of trading to close down 0.78%, while MSCI’s gauge of stocks across the globe dropped 1.29%.

 Oil prices fell after China’s retaliatory tariffs announcement highlighted concern the trade dispute between the world’s two largest economies could slow global growth or even trigger a recession.